 You need not eliminate all these foods completely; just their timing and quantity need to be taken care of.

-This useful, well-balanced meal plan supports thyroid function, stabilizes energy, and encourages long-term weight management using common Indian food.
+This useful, well-balanced hypothyroidism diet chart supports thyroid function, stabilizes energy, and encourages long-term weight management using common Indian food.

 | Day | Early Morning | Breakfast | Lunch | Dinner |